root4loot/rescope/README.md

 Choose **File** -> **Import Context** and select XML file.

 **Note:**
-If you set `-o` filename extension to anything other than `.context` then you'll have to choose "All Format" in file select.
+- If you set `-o` filename extension to anything other than `.context` then you'll have to choose "All Format" in file select.
+- For ZAP HUD; set context `--name "HUD Context"`

 ## Caveats